UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_16.md

 Altair, and we don’t need to change the colour scheme for this reason.

-If you are unsure how your plot will look for someone who sees colours differently than you, [this website lets you upload and image and simulate different colour vision deficiencies](https://www.color-blindness.com/coblis-color-blindness-simulator/).
+If you are unsure how your plot will look for someone who sees colours differently than you, [this website lets you upload an image and simulate different colour vision deficiencies](https://www.color-blindness.com/coblis-color-blindness-simulator/).

 ---

-## Additional hue variation brings out further detail, but distorts the perceptual uniformity
+## Additional hue variation brings out further detail but distorts the perceptual uniformity

 ``` python
 alt.Chart(cars).mark_circle(size=50).encode(